 English

-Freedom of Expression in England
+Freedom Of Expression In England

 The access to free expression is important in supporting the development process of the society.
 It is also a development strategy in its right.
 Many law researchers have argued that the expansion of freedom is the principal means of development.
 The degree of free speech varies from country to country and is regulated based on the governing law.
-In England, the freedom of speech enjoys a high level of legal protection.
-The context in which the freedom of expression is limited is balanced against national security, public safety, and consideration of the other people’s rights.
+In England, freedom of speech enjoys a high level of legal protection.
+The context in which the freedom of expression is limited is balanced against national security, public safety, and consideration of other people’s rights.
 John Locke defined the idea of free speech as essential to individual dignity as well as a well-governed society.
 For instance, freedom of speech is essential to individual development.
-Self-expression and communication openly with other people is a vital factor for realizing one’s full potential.
+Self-expression and communication openly with other people a vital factors for realizing one’s full potential.

 References